 1. Oktoberfest is unique and is rightly mighty proud of its now 213 year history.
 It actually started out as a celebration of the wedding of Crown Prince Ludwig and Princess Therese of Saxony-Hildburghausen on October 12 1810, when the people of Munich were invited to attend special festivities, including horse racing, to mark the occasion.
 When it was decided to repeat the event the following year, the Oktoberfest was born - with food and beers first introduced in 1818.

 2. Oktoberfest is not just for one night.
 Or even a long weekend.
 No, the traditional Oktoberfest celebrations go on for 16 days, starting this year on Saturday 16th September and going through to October 3rd.
 You don’t, though, have to put your steins away then.
-Our own ‘Hoftoberfest’ celebrations will be carrying on right through the rest of the month.
+Our own ‘Hoftoberfest’ celebrations will be carrying on right through to the end of October.

 3. Oktoberfest is about celebrating the best beer in the world - those - like Hofmeister - brewed in Bavaria, and made to the region’s strict purity laws (The Reinheitsgebot of 1516) that states only three ingredients can be used: locally sourced water, barley and hops.
 Technically Oktoberfest beers should only include those brewed within the city limits of Munich, but we can make an exception for Hofmeister as it’s made by the esteemed Bavarian Schweiger Brewery based just 25kms from Munich.